JannicCutura/janniccutura.net/content/authors/admin/_index.md

 ---

 Welcome to my personal website!
 My name is Jannic Cutura.
 I am a research analyst in the data center of the monetary policy analysis division at the European Central Bank.
-I have held previous appointments at the International Monetary Fund and the Bank for International Settlements.
+I have held previous appointments at the International Monetary Fund and the Bank for International Settlements and I have a MSc & PhD in quantitative economics from Goethe university.
 I work at the intersection of data science and data engineering and my passion is to enable regulators & supervisors to use granular microdatasets to inform their decision making by provisioning high quality datasets and running analysis.